develop-biology/language.development/README.md

     constructor(name<string>)
     {
         #
-        'this' comes after name to indicate the greater context to which 'name' belongs it is also necessary to specify 'name.this', since the local context overrides the parameter.
+        '$' comes after name to indicate the greater context to which 'name' belongs it is also necessary to specify 'name.$', since the local context overrides the parameter.
         #
-        name.this = name
+        name.$ = name
     }

     say_hi()
     {
         #
-        here, there is no other context to which 'name' could belong beside 'this', so no additional specification is necessary. however, additional specificity does not hurt.
+        here, there is no other context to which 'name' could belong beside '$', so no additional specification is necessary. however, additional specificity does not hurt.
         #
         print name